-By enabling and supporting the work of a diverse collection of community conservation groups we see thousands of households, plus schools and businesses working together to create a place where our native species can thrive.
-A place where native birdsong doesn’t just mean a couple of tūī, where our endemic skinks and geckos are abundant, and native trees grow free of smothering weeds.
-We want our Urban Ark to be the Manawa Taiao – the heart of the environment.
+Urban Ark – Manawa Taiao supports conservation across 35 square kilometres (3500 ha) of Tāmaki Makaurau’s inner west – from Ponsonby to Pt Chevalier and from Mt Albert to Mt Eden.
+By enabling and supporting the work of community conservation groups we see thousands of households, plus schools and businesses working together to create a place where our native species can thrive.
+A place where kererū come in flocks, endemic skinks and geckos are abundant and native plants grow free of smothering weeds.

-The Urban Ark logo was created by Glenn Jones who was inspired by the native kōtare (kingfishers) he frequently observes around Te Tokaroa / Meola Reef.
+The Urban Ark logo was created by Glenn Jones who was inspired by the native kōtare (kingfishers) he frequently observes around Te Tokaroa Meola Reef.
 The paired birds form a heart shape, reflecting our desire to be the Manawa Taiao – the heart of the environment.
 To Māori, the motionless kōtare is a watchful sentry.
 It lends its name to the pā platform used to watch out for enemies, just as we watch out for invaders threatening our natural taonga.